GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Velocity-space convergence and GPU performance

-In \cref{fig:strong_scaling} we show a strong scaling study for nonlinear CBC cases with multiple kinetic species.
+In \cref{fig:strong_scaling} we show a strong scaling study for nonlinear CBC cases with { two} kinetic species.
 In each case we fix resolution (shown in the legend) and plot the time per timestep (a) and scaling efficiency (b) as we increase the number of GPUs used for the calculation.
 These calculations have been performed on Perlmutter at NERSC, where each node contains four A100 GPUs.
-The three lower resolution cases (bottom left in (a)) have the same configuration space resolution and number of kinetic species as the cases in \cref{tab:nl_cyclone_kin}.
+The three cases have the same configuration space resolution and number of kinetic species as the cases in \cref{tab:nl_cyclone_kin}. { For reference, the (16,64) case running on a single GPU consumes about 90\% of the available GPU memory on a 40GB A100 GPU.
 In each case, the scaling efficiency is above 75\% parallelizing across 4 GPUs.
-The efficiency also improves as the number of Hermite and modes per GPU increases (\emph{e.g.} moving from red to yellow).
-This is expected because there is more compute time relative to communication time (and communication should be approximately the same between red and yellow because the halo exchange transfer size is the same).
-We also consider the strong scaling of a much higher resolution case (the purple curve).
-This case uses the same phase-space resolution as the \texttt{nl03} CGYRO benchmark case, which has recently been used for a performance study of the GPU implementation of CGYRO \citep{belli2022}; however, whereas three kinetic species are used in the \texttt{nl03} case, we increase the number of kinetic species to four in our case so that the species-level parallelism is better suited for the Perlmutter configuration with four GPUs per node.
-In this case, GPU memory constraints require the use of at least 4 GPUs for \GX when using the third-order SSPx RK timestepping scheme.
-The problem scales to 16 GPUs with 80\% efficiency resulting in 450 ms per timestep.
-Overall the performance on a time per timestep basis is favorable compared to the performance reported by \citet{belli2022} on a 25\% smaller problem with CGYRO, although CGYRO uses a much more accurate collision operator (which is more computationally expensive and requires more memory) and double precision arithmetic.
-However, at present CGYRO can take larger timesteps than GX in kinetic electron cases due to CGYRO's ability to constrain the bounds of the velocity-space collocation grid and alleviate the CFL restriction resulting from $v_\mathrm{max}$.
-Because of this, the total wallclock time for CGYRO nonlinear kinetic electron cases may be better than that reported for \GX in \cref{tab:nl_cyclone_kin} at similar resolution and GPU resources.
+The efficiency also improves as the problem size increases, which is expected because there is more compute time relative to communication time.}